mbrewis19321023/powerMeterProgramPython/README.md

 v2.3 - This is the version where the fields now have the default set to 2.0 and the function that tests them works sort of.
 It adds the values for now.

+v2.4 - In this version, we created the excel spreadsheet in a rough format.
+FOr future versions:
+-add a three extra tariffs in gui: Max demand, standard?, winter?
+-add the full package to the excel output file
+-add a loading bar when generating results